mrbontor/telunjuk/README.md

 - MongoDB (Database)

-I used Docker to make it easier to develop the API Service
+I used Docker to make it easier to develop the API Service I used NodeJS to make it readable for any users
+I user AJV for validation
+I used MongoDB to make it faster and flexibility.
+Since i used MongoDB Native, i provide a library to make it easier to be used in /pointSystem/libs/db/.

 there are 2 main API,
 - USER, `/api/users`